Cyber-Chic/Cyber-Chic/README.md

 **The Moore Signal // Curated by Angela N. Moore** *Bridging the gap between digital code and physical reality.*

-This terminal serves as the central hub for my creative and scientific inquiries—ranging from open-science research to the code-based subsystems of the **Moore Archive**.
+This terminal serves as the central hub for my creative and scientific inquiries—ranging from open-science research to the code-based subsystems of **The Moore Archive (TMA)**.

 ### 📁 ACTIVE DIRECTORIES
 *   **🔭 [RESEARCH]** - Data inquiries and citizen science via **NASA Exoplanet Watch**.
-*   **🧪 [THE ARCHIVE]** - Digital gateway to the physical artifact hunt: [Emaze.me/TMA](https://emaze.me)
+*   **🧪 [THE ARCHIVE]** - Digital gateway to the physical artifact hunt: [Emaze.me/TMA](https://emaze.me/tma)
 *   **🎮 [EPHEMERA]** - Educational coding projects and digital experiments (Happycat, etc.)

 ---